 A referendum was proposed by Lord Mountbatten and accepted by Nehru to the dismay of the Frontier Congress.
 The referendum undermined the position of the Frontier Congress and left it with no alternative strategy to resist Pakistan.
 Ghaffar Khan's response was that they should have the option to become independent, but this was rejected by all concerned.
 The Viceroy was against Pakhtunistan because it was not economically viable, and the League and the Congress were not prepared to set a precedent which the other provinces might follow.
 In reality, the Pakhtunistan slogan was raised to regroup support and as a negotiating posture vis-a-vis the League.
 As a rallying cry it made little headway in the face of the angst gripping the province.
 Communal violence had effectively depressed the significance of Pakhtun ethnicity, and Muslim consciousness had become more important.
-Ghaffar Khan also tried to accept the constitution of Pakistan if three conditions were met: the sharia would be introduced, no British officers would remain after independence, and Punjabis and Shiahs would not be allowed to dominate Pakhtuns.
+Ghaffar Khan also tried to extract concessions from the Muslim League.
+He was prepared to join the League and to accept the constitution of Pakistan if three conditions were met: the sharia would be introduced, no British officers would remain after independence, and Punjabis and Shiahs would not be allowed to dominate Pakhtuns.
 When this failed he told his